 When you are doing this inspection, the vehicle could move suddenly.
 If the vehicle moves, you or others could be injured.

-- 1. Before starting this check, be sure there is enough room around the vehicle. - 2.
-Apply both the parking brake and the regular brake.
+- Before starting this check, be sure there is enough room around the vehicle.
+It should be parked on a level surface. - Apply the parking brake.
+Be ready to apply the regular brake immediately if the vehicle begins to move.